kjutzn/cry-ptex1/Guides/PossibleIssues.md

 # Possible issues when using this script

 ## 1. Unable to sign in into iCloud
-This issue happened to me when i was doing this script for first time, but in second try it worked flawlessly, also only issue i noticed is Passwords crashing when opened in settings.
+This issue happened to me when i was doing this script for first time, but in second try it worked flawlessly.

+## 2. Unable to open passwords in settings
+I haven't found fix for this, but it mighr not happen to you

 ## 2. Man in the middle attack
 This issue happens when known_hosts weren't reseted after changing between OpenSSH and ./sshrd ssh